What is Section 279 IPC?

 When an individual is driving a vehicle without following the driving or road safety rules, it is considered an offence.
 However, just overspeeding a little does not count as reckless or rash driving.
 In fact, if the driver is capable of controlling the car at high speed, or if the road being driven on is empty, then it is not considered negligent or rash driving.

-However, if an individual is carelessly driving a vehicle on public roads and is likely to put other people’s lives at risk, then they will be found guilty under Section 279 of IPC.
+However, if an individual is carelessly driving a vehicle on public roads, thereby putting other people’s lives at risk, they will be found guilty u/s 279 of IPC.

-If the driver of any vehicle causes an accident due to negligent and rash driving, resulting in any physical injuries to a person, then they are considered guilty under Section 279 of the Indian Penal Code.
-The individual will also be guilty under Section 337 of IPC (causing harm by an act that endangers personal safety or the life of other people), and Section 338 of IPC (causing severe injuries by an act that endangers personal safety or the life of other people).
+If the driver of any vehicle causes an accident due to negligent driving, thereby endangering the lives of human beings, they are considered guilty under Section 279 of the IPC.
+They will also be guilty u/s 337 of IPC, and Section 338 of IPC.

-This clearly states that Sec 279 IPC only deals with negligent and rash driving/riding on public roads that can put the lives of other people in danger.
-However, if the driver causes death or any bodily injuries to other people, then the person is also charged under Section 337, Section 338, and Section 304A of the Indian Penal Code.
+Therefore, Section 279 of the IPC only deals with negligent and rash driving/riding on public roads that can put the lives of other people in danger.
+However, if the driver causes death or any bodily injuries to other people, then the person is also charged u/s 337, 338, and 304A of the IPC.